lorae/roundup/README.md

 ### StreamLit Dashboard

 The `streamlit_app.py` script produces the [project website](https://roundup.streamlit.app/), which is a user-friendly aggregation of the most recent economics research.
 The app draws primarily from the `data/historic-wp-data.csv` file to populate itself with information.
 StreamLit automatically refreshes its data display roughly every 5 minutes.
 Thus, within 5 minutes of a daily commit made by GitHub Actions, changes to `data/historic-wp-data.csv` should be reflected on the website.
+The app also uses information from `streamlit/scraper_status.txt` to display active and inactive scrapers in the sidebar.

 GitHub Actions are initiated at 6:40 AM EST and take roughly 4-6 minutes to run.
 With an additional 5 minutes of time built in for StreamLit to update, all newly scraped information should be reflected on the project dashboard by 7:00 AM EST daily.